eclipse-tractusx/puris/docs/architecture/04_solution_strategy.md

 PURIS FOSS

-- follows the related standardization candidates or even published standards (CX-0112).
+- follows the related standardization candidates or even published standards (see below).
 - is developed parallel to the consortial SAFe project.

 **Up-to-dateness / real-time**